International (non-EEA or Swiss) students: the rules about working

 If you have Tier 4 immigration permission for a part-time course, you are not permitted to work at all in the UK.

-If you have come to the UK as a Student Visitor/Short Term Student, (For example: because you are doing a course of study of six months or less), your passport sticker or stamp will say ‘No work’ or ‘Work prohibited’.
+If you have come to the UK as a Short Term Student, (for example: because you are doing a course of study of six months or less), your passport sticker or stamp will say ‘No work’ or ‘Work prohibited’.
 This means you cannot work, either paid or unpaid.
 However you can undertake genuine volunteering, which has a specific definition different to unpaid work.
 See the section below on unpaid / voluntary work.

 If you are studying on a degree level programme and have the standard Tier 4 student work restriction (any of the wording in column A above), you can work up to 20 hours in any one week during term-time, (or 10 hours a week for certain programmes[*]).
 Since 6 April 2017, 'week' has been defined in the Immigration Rules as "a period of 7 days beginning with a Monday".
 It is essential that you work no more than 20 hours (or 10 hours for certain programmes) in any seven-day period starting on a Monday.
 If you work irregular hours and / or have more than one employer, you will need to keep detailed records of how many hours you work each day so that you can be sure you are not in danger of breaching your work conditions.

 If you are found to be working more than your weekly limit of 10 or 20 hours in any week during term time, you can face serious consequences.
-You are committing a criminal offence which can be penalised on conviction with a fine of £5,000 and/or up to six months’ imprisonment and you would be liable to removal from the UK.
-You could also be banned from returning to the UK for at least 12 months.
+The immigration authorities treat work restrictions very seriously.
+They can refuse your immigration application, or remove you from the UK, if you work too many hours or if you do work which you are not allowed to do.
+You might also be barred from returning to the UK for a certain period.

 If an employer asks you to work more than your weekly allowed hours during term time, explain that you cannot do this as you must comply with the conditions of your immigration permission.
 Some employers may tell you that it is fine to do just a few hours extra a week, or that you must only maintain an average of less 10 or 20 hours per week, or that overtime does not count.
 None of these things are true: you would be working illegally.
 For more information see Consequences of breaching a work condition below.